FREQUENTLY ASKED QUESTIONS

 Does the Archives provide reference assistance?

 Yes.
 We provide reference assistance at no charge to patrons visiting the Archives.
 If you would like to schedule a research appointment to discuss your project, please contact us via phone or email.
-We also provide distance access services by telephone, mail, and e-mail when possible.
-A minimum $10.00 distance access fee is charged for distance access requests.
+We also provide distance access services by telephone, mail, and e-mail when possible, although distance access fees may apply.
 For additional information on accessing and using the Archives contact us at 423.439.4338, or email@example.com.

 Can I access the Archives' materials online?